Common names include: DisulfiramNaltrexoneAcamprosate

-These three drugs are FDA approved for the treatment of alcohol abuse.
+These 3 drugs are FDA approved for the treatment of alcohol abuse.
 If you drink while on disulfiram, you will experience a negative reaction or hangover symptoms which are far worse than the usual hangover symptoms.
-These symptoms might include: headache, nausea, confusion, and uneasiness.
+These symptoms might include headache, nausea, confusion, and uneasiness.
 Naltrexone reduces the craving for alcohol.
 Acamprosate reduces both the physical and emotional distress associated with quitting drinking, such as less sweating, sleep disturbance, and anxiety.

 Lamivudine, tenofivir, adefovir, entecavir, and telbivudine are used to treat hepatitis B infection.
 It is usually provided in an oral form that is taken once a day for a year or more.
 Sometimes these drugs are combined with interferon.

 Common names include: PrednisonePrednisone and

 Some forms of hepatitis are caused by autoimmune reactions, in which the body’s own immune system attacks normal, healthy tissue.
-Corticosteroids are anti-inflammatory medicines that also suppress immune responses.
+Corticosteroids are anti-inflammatory medications that also suppress immune responses.
 This helps reduce liver inflammation, which helps prevent cirrhosis from progressing.
 High doses of prednisone given long-term are associated with an increase in serious side effects.
 Lower doses of prednisone may be used when combined with azathioprine.

-Possible side effects associated with corticosteroid use include: IndigestionGlucose intoleranceBone thinningIncreased risk of infectionChanges in behavior
+Possible side effects include: IndigestionGlucose intoleranceBone thinningIncreased risk of infectionChanges in behavior

-Common names include: Penicillamine
+Common names include: PenicillamineTrientineDeferoxamine

 Metal chelating agents are drugs that draw toxic metals from the bloodstream so that the body can pass them more effectively in urine or feces.
-Chelating agents are used to rid the body of excess copper in Wilsons disease or excess iron in hemochromatosis.
+Chelating agents are used to rid the body of excess copper in Wilson's disease or excess iron in hemochromatosis.
 Both of these rare inherited diseases can produce liver damage resulting in cirrhosis.

-Penicillamine and trientine are used to treat Wilsons disease.
+Wilson's disease.
 Deferoxamine is used to treat iron overload associated with hemochromatosis.
 It is provided as an injection.
 Chelating agents are very powerful drugs that can have important, serious side effects.
 Be sure to report these to your healthcare provider.

 Possible side effects associated with chelating agents include: FeverJoint painSkin rashBlurred vision or other problems with visionDifficulty breathing, wheezing, or rapid breathingFast heartbeatNausea, vomiting, or diarrhea